double-em/RLCraft-Server/README.md

 docker run -p 25565:25565 rlcraft-server
 ```

-For saving and loading worlds and configurations attach a valume to the /server/server-data
+For saving and loading worlds and configurations attach a valume to the /server/server-data path, like so:
 ```
 docker run -v rlcraft-server:/server/server-data -p 25565:25565 rlcraft-server
 ```